ludwigschubi/booklook/README.md

 # README

 This program was created in the realm of a Library Application for the CODE Library.
 It is supposed to be used to quickly get metadata about a given book.
-It uses the Google Books API to do find books.
+It uses the Google Books API to find books.

 ## Installation:
 Make sure you have python 3.6 or higher installed: